microsoft/ignite-learning-paths-training-ops/ops10/scripts/main.md

 Tailwind traders has added these stubs in their app (by the way, did I mention their entire app is available on Github if you want to take a peek?
 There’s a pointer to this codebase in the resources available for this session).
 Let’s see just what using app insights gets us.

-1. Resource Group -> tt-app-insights -> Application Map
+1. Resource Group -> tt-app-insights -> Application Map.
 1. show various components of app.
-1. point out stats on components
+1. point out stats on components.
-1. Point out stats on arrow labels
+1. Point out stats on arrow labels.
 1. Click on connector, talk about stats.
-Note Log Analytics link
-1. Close panel, click on component
-1. talk about stats panel
-1. go to details on failed requests
-1. (breadcrumbs)

 So hopefully you can see why this Azure monitor feature excites me so much.
 It makes it really easy for me to understand just what components are in play, how they talk to each other, their performance, error rates, and so on.
 All from one screen.
 Just fabulous.
-I do want to give you one quick piece of advice about Application Map before we move on to the second part of the demo: instrument your code and go look at this screen now.
+We'll go into further detail about the application map in OPS20.
+I do want to give you one quick piece of advice about the Application Map before we move on to the second part of the demo: instrument your code and go look at this screen now.
 Get very familiar with it and all of the data it can offer you.
 Don’t wait until your next downtime and say "wait, what was that thing PRESENTER NAME HERE was talking about on stage back in CURRENT MONTH HERE?
 Where is it again in the portal?"

 Ok, so let’s look at a second, slightly more traditional way people gain operational awareness.
-This tool is more closely aligned with answering the questions about how something is performing in production at this moment.
-But for this demo, I promise to show you an aspect of Azure you may not have seen before.
+You're probably much more familiar with dashboards for answering the questions about how something is performing in production at this moment.
+But for this demo, I promise to show you something cool you can do with dashboards you may not have seen before.

-There’s been a hint of this demo on the screen prior to this.
-Let’s go back to the App Insights home screen again.
-On this screen, you can see these icons all over the place (point to pin icons).
-If I hover over any of them, they say things like "Pin this chart to the dashboard".
-Dashboards in Azure offer the ability to collect together on one screen all of the metrics, graphs, listings, etc. that you decide are important to you for operational awareness.
-There are at least four ways I know of to add the information you consider important to a dashboard.
-The first one is through these pins.
-Clicking on these pins will save that item to the current dashboard, which is the last dashboard you used.

-So, if I click these two pins, {click pins}, I add the graphs to my dashboard. {navigate to dashboard}

-The second method for creating a dashboard starts on the dashboard screen itself.
-If I click edit, {click edit} I get this really cool tile editor which lets me move the items on the dashboard around {move one next to the other}, add new ones by dragging them over {drag the clock over}, and so on.
+Creating the dashboards you need are pretty simple.
+We can click on the pins you find on the interface, like these {click pins on graphs on Application Insights}.
+And then go to dashboards {navigate to dashboards} and they are added here at the bottom.
+There's also an edit button at the top {click edit} that gives me a tile like interface where I can drag stuff on to the dashboard I think will be useful. {drag the clock over}, and so on.
 Once I am done {click done}.
-I can then save the dashboard {click save}.
+I can then save the dashboard {click done customizing}.

-Once I have a dashboard I like, I can do something which leads to a third way to get a dashboard.
-I can click on share, here at the top, and now I have published a dashboard that others can open to use. {open dashboard name, browse published dashboards}.

-And for the final way I will mention to create dashboards, I want to draw your attention to the Download and Upload buttons.
-If I click Download, this will export this dashboard to a file in JSON format and then download it to my local machine.
-Similarly, if someone sends me a dashboard JSON file, I can import it in as a new dashboard using the Upload button.
-I’ll demo that in a few seconds, but first let me digress to show you the feature I promised and then you will see how this all comes together.
+If I want to share this amazing dashboard I have  made with a colleague, there are two ways I can do it.
+First, I can click on the Share icon, and publish it.
+That's not the interesting one.
+The interesting one has to do with these two button here: download and upload.

+If I click download, the dashboard is exported as a JSON file and downloaded to my local machine.
+Why is this cool?
+Well, now I have something I can treat almost as code.
+I can check it into a source control system where I can version control it.
+If I'm handy with scripting, I can write a script to customize it, and so on.
+Kind of "operational awareness as code".

+But I see you aren't impressed yet.
+Let me show you something you may not have seen before and then tie back into this idea.

 One aspect of Azure you may not have encountered before is the Azure Resource Graph.
 The Azure Resource Graph is a data representation of all of the resources in Azure that you are using.
 In the past, if you wanted to get a handle on this, you would have to write a bunch of code that would query our APIs and then maybe generate some reports.
-With Azure Resource Graph, we can almost instantaneously query for the information we desire.
-That gets done using the Azure Resource Graph Explorer.
-I find it easiest to use the top search bar {search for resource graph explorer}.
+With Azure Resource Graph, we can almost instantaneously query for the information we desire via the Azure Resource Graph Explorer.
+I find it easiest to use the top search bar to find it

+{search for resource graph explorer}.

 This provides a query environment which allow you to {open resource item} run queries over the dataset of the current set of resources you have in use.
-If you think of them as database queries where the database stores a magically updated list of all of your resources, you get the right idea.
+If you think of them as database queries where the database stores a magically updated list of all of your resources in play, you get the right idea.

 So for example, if I wanted info on all of the disks I’m using on all of the compute notes I’m running, I could do something like this: